Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 A prenuptial agreement may also provide for a spouse’s right to inheritance upon the death of her spouse.
 Under New York state law, if a spouse dies without a prenuptial agreement governing the inheritance, the surviving spouse will be entitled to anywhere between $50,000 up to one half of the decedent’s estate, regardless of what the decedent spouse’s will says.
 This is known as the elective share.

-However, if a valid prenuptial agreement has been signed, the agreement will preempt the elective share law, and the surviving spouse will be entitled to whatever terms to which she agreed prior to the marriage.
+However, if a valid prenuptial agreement has been signed, the agreement will preempt the elective share law, and the surviving spouse will be entitled to whatever terms to which she agreed before the marriage.
 In many cases, a less wealthy spouse will receive less under a prenuptial agreement than they would under the New York state laws governing divorce and inheritance.

 Contact an Experienced Long Island, NY Family Law Attorney for Help Preparing Your Prenup or Postnup